Send the link below via email or IMCopy

 I make them as I go.

 Where do I start

 Third, consider your procedures and centers

-Fourth, start planning for your instruction after launching.
+Fourth, map your curriculum or use your district curriculum map to start planning for your instruction after launching.

 Last, have patience with yourself.

 choosing JRF books